About Research Projects Blog Contact

 About

-I've been building on the web for over twenty years and making games on the side.
 Most interested in the problems where the right answer hasn't been written down yet.

 Research & Publications